What if everything you thought you knew about keto protein consumption was wrong?

 - Fat gain

-- Possibly lower ketone levels; since excess protein is mainly used for energy, your body may not produce as many ketones since it will need to use up that protein first
+- Possibly lower ketone levels — since your body uses excess protein for energy, it may not produce as many ketones as it will need to use up that protein first

 Protein Intake and Ketone Levels